Not Accepting Guests

-You should know: In the moment I am not able to walk because a surgery where I've got an artificial knee went wrong.
-I'm not able to walk down the steps and therefor I do not have a wheelchair. ...
-Maybe in spring 2015.
+You should know: In the moment I am not able to walk for long times or distances because a surgery where I've got an artificial knee went wrong.
+I'm able to walk down and up the steps slowly and I have a wheelchair. ...

 I'm usually a person without fear.

 Sometimes I feel sad and depressed about the behaviour of people, of their disability to think and feel with others.